This site is intended for healthcare professionals

 • acne at risk of permanent scarring

-When considering oral isotretinoin for acne take into account the person's psychological wellbeing, and refer them to mental health services before starting treatment if appropriate
+• when considering oral isotretinoin for acne take into account the person's psychological wellbeing, and refer them to mental health services before starting treatment if appropriate

-• explain that isotretinoin can cause serious harm to a developing baby if taken during pregnancy
+• explain that isotretinoin can cause serious harm to a developing baby if taken during pregnancy and

-• inform them that they will need to follow the MHRA pregnancy prevention programme
+• inform them that they will need to follow the MHRA pregnancy prevention programme as detailed on the isotretinoin acknowledgement of risk form

-Prescribe oral isotretinoin for acne treatment at a standard daily dose of 0.5 to 1 mg/kg.
+• prescribe oral isotretinoin for acne treatment at a standard daily dose of 0.5 to 1 mg/kg.

-Consider a reduced daily dose of isotretinoin (less than 0.5 mg/kg) for people at increased risk of, or experiencing, adverse effects
+• consider a reduced daily dose of isotretinoin (less than 0.5 mg/kg) for people at increased risk of, or experiencing, adverse effects

-When giving isotretinoin as a course of treatment for acne:
+• when giving isotretinoin as a course of treatment for acne:

 • continue until a total cumulative dose of 120 to 150 mg/kg is reached, but